carsonruebel/Flyers/README.md

 # Flyers
 This project's goal is to use real-world super market flyer advertisements to track price trends over time of various items.
-This project has evolved twice, resulting in three semi-functional versions.
+This project has evolved twice, resulting in three functional versions.
 - Version 1: Manual input from paper flyers
 - Version 2: Python script executing locally daily to pull from public API
 - Version 3: Azure Data Factory to load data from API to SQL using serverless offerings